'Warp speed' risk for UK house prices but hiking rates off radar

 The Royal Institution of Chartered Surveyors (RICS) said on Tuesday that 59 percent of surveyors in November forecast prices would rise over the next three months, the highest reading since September 1999.

-Speaking in New York ahead of the survey, Carney signaled that monetary policy was not about to be tightened even though there were potential dangers in the housing market.
+Speaking in New York ahead of the survey, Carney signalled that monetary policy was not about to be tightened even though there were potential dangers in the housing market.

 "We're concerned about potential developments in the housing market," Carney said.
 He said activity in the housing sector was lower than before the financial crisis, and bank underwriting standards had been "substantially transformed".